TriumphLLC/Blend4Web/doc_src/lighting.rst

 |

 Softened shadows can improve visual quality and realism.
-They hide the jugged edges inevitable when using image-based techniques, that is especially noticable for low-resolution shadow maps.
+They hide the jugged edges inevitable when using image-based techniques, that is especially noticeable for low-resolution shadow maps.
 The using of softened shadows often allows to decrease resolution without substantial quality loss.

 Generic shadows
 ...............

 This option suits well smaller scenes with a limited number of objects.
 Thanks to optimizations applied for such scenes, one can achieve better shadow quality as compared with cascaded shadows.
-Also this option is simpler and faster for setting up, while using a single shadow map greatly improves the performance.
+Also, this option is simpler and faster for setting up, while using a single shadow map greatly improves the performance.

 Shadow cascades